EconomistDigitalSolutions/build-your-own-radar/README.md

 ## How To Use

-Just run it and check your `localhost:8080`.
-Easy peasy.
+*With npm*
+1. Clone the project and go to the main folder
+2. Run `npm install` to install required dependencies
+3. Run `npm run dev`
+4. Open `localhost:8080` in your browser to access the application.

-### Setting up your data
+## Setting up your data

 You can add/edit data in `/src/data.js`.
-Your addition must be entered as an object, with keys and expected values listed below.
+Your addition must be entered as an object.
+See example below.

+`{name: "sweet potatoes", ring: "adopt", quadrant: "tools", isNew: "FALSE", description: "Sweet potato chips >>>>> Potato chips."},`

->**NOTE: All your object values must be strings.**
+>**IMPORTANT: All your object values must be strings.**

+Except for `name` and `description`, all other key values must show one of the options listed below for the sake of consistency.

 | name          | ring    | quadrant               | isNew   | description                                             |
 |---------------|---------|------------------------|---------|---------------------------------------------------------|